divkakwani/alglib/alglib/graph/readme.md

 a number of algorithms make use of property objects to store the results of their computation.
 For instance, the connected_component function returns a property object that assigns each vertex a component id.

-With this framework, let us see how some of the popular graph algorithms are implemented by alglib:
+With this framework, let us see how some of the common graph algorithms are implemented by alglib:

 * DFS and BFS